Types of Reactors in Industries (Pharma, chemical, petrochemical)

 4. Semibatch reactor

 A semi-batch reactor is operated with both continuous and batch inputs and outputs.
-These types are reactors are a combination of batch and continuous reactors.
-In semi-batch reactors, raw material and reactants are charged and other chemicals are added slowly in the process along with time procedure.
-Agitator provides and agitation to the reaction mass will help to achieve uniform composition and temperature throughout the reactor.
-Semibatch reacts provides the option/flexibility to add chemicals in the continuous process reaction.
-Sebi batch reactors had jackets also in which utilities can be used to provide heating and cooling to the reaction mass according to the chemical process requirement.
+These are a combination of batch and continuous reactors.
+In semi-batch reactors, raw material and reactants are charged, and other chemicals are added slowly in the process along with time procedure.
+The agitator provides agitation to the reaction mass, which will help to achieve uniform composition and temperature throughout the reactor.
+Semibatch reactions provide the option/flexibility to add chemicals in the continuous process reaction.
+Semi-batch reactors also had jackets in which utilities could be used to provide heating and cooling to the reaction mass according to the chemical process requirement.

 Don’t forget to check pump performance curve if you want to learn more about pumps.